Past Exhibits

 Immerse yourself in the art and music of San Francisco, 1967.
 During this pivotal era, psychedelic music was born and poster art flourished.
 The poster art in the exhibition represents a snapshot of this historic period and the emergence of the counterculture.
 Stylistically, the

-The storied history of the RIT Big Shot, one of Rochester Institute of Technology's signature events, is being celebrated during an exhibition running Aug.
-15 to Oct.
-16 in University Gallery.
+The storied history of the RIT Big Shot, one of Rochester Institute of Technology's signature events, is being celebrated in this exhibition.
+The show is a dynamic display of the stories behind the first 35 years of the nighttime community photographic project.
+It features large

 University Gallery presents a satellite exhibition in collaboration with Memorial Art Gallery’s “Up Against the Wall” main exhibition, March 6 - June 19, 2022.
 The 42 HIV/AIDS posters in the RIT exhibition showcase a range of public health communication strategies employed in